LuckyHacker/UMNI/README.md

 # UMNI
 Universal Multiplayer Network Interface

-This project is made to provide multiplayer capabilities for games developed with Game Editor.
+This project is made to provide multiplayer capabilities for games developed with <a href="http://game-editor.com">Game Editor</a>.

 ## Usage
 ### Client: